pestrela/music/traktor/README.md

 # Traktor software
 ## Why is Traktor my software of choice

 Traktor has unique features that I depend on.
-Some features are quite big, others are small.
-The point is that they are absent in the other softwares.
+Some features are quite big while others are quite small.\
+The point is that the these features are absent in the other softwares.

   * [a) Automatic database repair](#why-is-traktor-my-software-of-choice-a-database-repair)
   * [b) OS Search](#why-is-traktor-my-software-of-choice-b-os-search)